RoonWu123/CS4296Group9Project/README.md

 <br>
 Then unzip the file on you own local machine and upload the content (images) to directories respectively<br>
 The notebook, containing the source code, can now be uploadede to the sagemaker<br>
-The data source path may change due to the modification of directories locations
+The data source path may change due to the modification of directories locations<br>

 ![image](https://user-images.githubusercontent.com/79595031/164978168-fac05a3c-1507-4ed9-97bf-7e90b1fda967.png)
 <br>